In Part 1 of this tutorial series, we explained the basics of using WordPress widgets.

 (Format text easily with the new text widget)

-Example: Add A Support Button To Your Sidebar Navigation Menu Using A Text Widget
+Example: Add A Contact Button To Your Sidebar Menu Using A Text Widget

 First, you will need to create or source a “help button” graphic image that your visitors can click on …

-We’ll set up a clickable button to display at the top of the sidebar like in the example shown below …
+We’ll set up the clickable Help button to display at the top of the sidebar like in the example shown below …

 Step 1 – Upload your image.

-To display the image on your site, the image must be uploaded to your server.
-Upload your image to a folder on your server and write down the URL pointing to your image location.
+Upload the button image to a folder on your server and note down the address of your image location.

 E.g. …